fitobrat/fitlog/ENHANCEMENTS_LOG.md

 # FitLog PWA Enhancements Log

 ## Summary
-Enhanced the FitLog PWA with loading states, better error handling, input validation, a visual chart, and improved mobile UX.
+Enhanced the FitLog PWA with loading states, better error handling, input validation, a visual chart, improved mobile UX, and an animated pushup figure on the homepage.

 ---